filipearray/ecm-to-bin/README.md

  This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License of the License, or (at your option) any later version.

+I, Filipe, do not have any participation in this project, I am placing it in this repository as an object of study in C and some extensions such as .ecm and .bin, I give full credit to Neill Corlett.